igor-marinescu/RPico_CDC_UART/README.md

 ## TODO

 - Bug: After reset or line coding change - the first byte is lost.
 Why is the first byte not sent?
-- Jump in bootloader without UART-Ascii, use a specific baudrate to jump to bootloader.
 - Modify deploy cmake target to invoke a script and to jump to bootloader without UART-Ascii.
 - Implement flow control.
 Continuously monitor the fullness of the receive/send buffer.